 Designated Villain: The witches of Cloudtower are considered evil and malicious by most of the fairies, but they're more on the level of the average "mean schoolgirl" and some of them even seem to be rather good-hearted.

 Diaspro.
 Bloom blamed her solely for ruining her relationship with Sky, despite being Sky's fault for not telling Bloom about Diaspro (or about his real identity for that matter).
 The writers made her a JerkassRich Bitch so the viewers wouldn't like her.
+It really gets bad when they make her flat-out villainous in Season 3 and onward, even though her last appearance in Season 2 had her getting over Sky and making a Heel-Face Turn!
+Thus she is literally only a villain on the whim of the writers.

 Draco in Leather Pants: Diaspro is surprisingly popular among fans, despite the writers' best efforts to show how much of a Rich Bitch she is.
 However, the fact that she was made a Designated Villain in the love triangle between Bloom, Sky and her, plus many people's dislike of Bloom probably helped this.